ku-sldg/plih/_simple/2-Testing-AE.md

      return (Plus s t)
 ```

-The counter is simply passed to `genAE` where it will be decremented in any mutually recursive call to `genPlus` or `genMinus`.
+The counter is passed to `genAE` where it will be decremented in any mutually recursive call to `genPlus` or `genMinus`.
 Note that it is always an option to call `genNum` when the counter is not zero.
 This allows for any term whose size is less than the counter, not just equal to it.

 Now we make `AE` and instance of `Arbitrary` by using `genAE` to define the `arbitrary` function: